Hirving Lozano: 2017–18 season

 On 19 June 2017, following a lengthy transfer saga which had Lozano linked to a number of European clubs, including Manchester United, Manchester City, Benfica and Ajax, it was announced that Dutch club PSV Eindhoven had secured the signing of Lozano on a six-year contract.
 He temporarily left the Mexican national side which was in Russia for the Confederations Cup in order to secure the transfer.
 He became the fifth Mexican player to join PSV.

 Lozano made his competitive debut for PSV in the Europa League qualifiers against Croatian side Osijek, playing in both legs as they failed to make the group stage as a result of a 2–0 aggregate score.
 On 12 August, Lozano scored on his Eredivisie debut with PSV against AZ Alkmaar.
 He started and played 84 minutes in his team's 3–2 victory, receiving a standing ovation from the home fans as he was subbed off.
 A week later, he scored once again and provided an assist in PSV's 4–0 win over NAC Breda.
 The following week, Lozano scored again in PSV's 2–0 victory against Roda JC; he became the first player to score in his first three games with PSV, and he was later named Eredivisie Player of the Month for the month of August.
 On 10 September 2017, Lozano received his first red card for PSV in a 2–0 defeat against SC Heerenveen.

 On 17 February 2018, Lozano received his second red card of the season, again during a league match against Heerenveen, for making contact with defender Lucas Woudenberg's face.
 He was handed a three-match suspension which was ultimately upheld by the KNVB disciplinary committee after a failed appeal by PSV.
 Lozano made his return on 18 March, scoring the second goal in PSV's 3–0 victory over VVV Venlo, his 14th goal of the season.

 Lozano won the Eredivisie title with PSV following their 3–0 win over rivals Ajax on 15 April.
 He ended the season as the team's highest scorer in the league with 17 league goals and providing 11 assists.
+He was also named into the league's Team of the Season.